 I am not quite sure what to make of this question.
 It really makes me think.
 And I can’t quite find an answer.

 Amsterdam is also home to Wim Hof, better known as the iceman.
-And as the processes at Xomnia mature, I discover a new passion, next to data and AI: connecting back to what we really are, connecting back to nature, following Wim’s example.
+And as the processes at Xomnia mature, I discovered a new passion next to data and AI: connecting back to what we really are, connecting back to nature, following Wim’s example.
 The power of the breath, breathwork, and exposing the body to extreme cold.
 While breathing sounds like nothing special and jumping into a frozen lake in winter sounds outright crazy, this combination delivers an incredible relaxation and calmness.
-It’s that calmness that nurtures the passion in me, and next to building artificial intelligence and pumping data from A to B I decided that I wanted to share this experience.
+It’s that calmness that nurtures the passion in me, and next to building artificial intelligence and pumping data from A to B, I decided that I wanted to share this experience.
 As an instructor for the Wim Hof Method I coach people to manage their stress.
 Working with the people and the heart is a perfect balance to working -mostly- with machines throughout the week.

 I am proud and grateful to be part of this journey.
 And if you want to nurture your own superpowers, I invite you to get in touch with Xomnia for technological superpowers.
 To learn about the power of the ice, checkout happyyeti.nl.